ykpivot/concourse-pcf-usage-report/README.md

 3. Configure the sample pipeline in Concourse with the following commands:
    __fly -t <your-concourse-alias> set-pipeline -p pcf-usage-pipeline -c ci/pipeline/pcf-usage-report-simple.yml -l ci/pipeline/credentials.yml__

-4. Access to the Concourse web interface, click on the list of pipelines, un-pause the _pcf-usage-pipeline_ and then click on its link to visualize its pipeline diagram
+4. Access to the Concourse web interface, click on the list of pipelines, un-pause the ```pcf-usage-pipeline``` and then click on its link to visualize its pipeline diagram

 5. To execute the pipeline, click on the ```retrieve-and-process-pcf-usage-data``` job and then click on the ```+``` sign to execute the pipeline.

-The recipients listed you your ```email-to``` parameter should receive an email shortly after the pipeline is run successfully.
+If the pipeline jobs run successfully, then the produced JSON report will be saved to the targeted file repository and an email will be sent to the recipients listed in the ```email-to``` configuration parameter.

 ---
 ### Customizing the pipeline